voske123/FactorioMod-trainConstructionSite/README.md

 If you find any bugs or find anything unclear, feel free to contact us on the mod portal, in the discussion section or make a bug report on github.

-Kind regards and have fun playing,\nLovely_santa and Voske_123
+Kind regards and have fun playing,
+Lovely_santa and Voske_123

 # Traindepot
 ### Usability